Emergency department

 Our fees

-• The emergency attendance fee is a fixed out-of-pocket cost and applies to all patients including Medicare card and private health insurance holders.
+- The emergency attendance fee is a fixed out-of-pocket cost and applies to all Medicare and private health insurance holders.
 This fee is necessary for us to be able to offer a high-quality emergency service to the community.

-• Your total emergency account will vary depending upon the treatment(s) you receive on the day.
-If you require pathology or medical imaging services, some out-of-pocket charges may apply in addition to the attendance fee.
+- Your total emergency account will vary depending upon the treatment(s) you receive on the day.
+If you require pathology or medical imaging services, out-of-pocket charges will apply in addition to the attendance fee.

 The below fee estimates are for eligible Medicare-card holders.